agorf/feed2email/README.md

 # rss2email

-Receive RSS/Atom feed updates in your email.
+RSS/Atom feed updates in your email.

 ## Why